Change2improve/geovar/README.md

 ### Windows
 >   **NOTE** The following steps only apply to users and/or application using/running on a **Windows OS**

 >   **WARNING** The following tests have only been tested/validated on **Windows 7 and 10**

+>   **RECOMMENDED** Windows users may install Python through software suites like Anaconda, ultimately affecting path variables by prioritizing the suite's directoy during installation.
+To achieve best results, we recommend the removal of Anaconda from **PATH** or **remove the suite entirely**.

 1.  **Install the latest version of [Python 3](https://www.python.org/downloads/windows/)**
     >   **NOTE** Make sure to add Python 3.x to the Windows **PATH** variable